markusmoenig/Eldiron/docs/static/reference.md

 # By default, one in game minute is one second in real time.
 notify_in(minutes, event_string)

 # Set an attribute of the current character or item.
-Value can be any Python value.
 set_attr("key", value)

 # Enables / disable entity proximity tracking.
 If enabled, the entity or item will receive